 ‘This little Island packs a big punch.
 With adventure around every turn, beauty that’s hard to even believe and food that is out of this world, Prince Edward Island will charm you from tip-to-tip’.

-The flattering way to appreciate the Maritime is to barge in (ships) like the Vikings, the Scots, the French and British and traverse the Acadian fantasies, Nova Scotia, New Brunswick and Prince Edward Island.
-We did it the modern way….four wheels… for exhilarating land ventures along Nova Scotia and Cape Breton Island coastal towns and villages with overnight stopovers before crossing over to Prince Edward Island and New Brunswick.
+A flattering way to appreciate the Maritime is to barge in (ships) like the Vikings, the Scots, the French and British and traverse the Acadian fantasies, Nova Scotia, New Brunswick and Prince Edward Island.
+We did it the modern way….four wheels… for exhilarating land ventures along Nova Scotia and Cape Breton Island, the coastal towns and villages with overnight stopovers before crossing over to Prince Edward Island and New Brunswick.

-PRINCE EDWARD ISLAND: There are 3 entry points to the Island.The first/last entry/exit point is from New Brunswick on the dramatically spectacular Confederation Bridge spanning the Abeqwelt Passage of Northumberland Straits.
-The 12.9 km Confederation Bridge is a quick, convenient, and riveting way to arrive or leave the Island from Borden –Carleton on the southwestern edge of PEI.
-For us it was exit point for New Brunswick (Bay Of Fundy).
+There are 3 entry points to the Island.The first/last entry/exit point is from New Brunswick on the spectacular 12.9 km Confederation Bridge spanning the Abeqwelt Passage of Northumberland Straits.
+This is a quick, convenient, and riveting way to arrive or leave the Island from Borden –Carleton on the southwestern edge of PEI.
+For us this was exit point for New Brunswick (Bay Of Fundy).

-Strait Crossing: The 75-minute resting across the cold Northumberland Strait supplemented by on-board entertainment, food, wine, COWs ice cream and photo ops of the coastline from the deck was what we needed.
+Ferry Ride: The 75-minute resting across the cold Northumberland Strait supplemented by on-board entertainment, food, wine, ice cream and photo ops of the coastline from the deck was what we needed.
 We were the last ones to exit the underbelly of the ferry to the road to Charlottetown, our first stop in PEI.
 By now it was pitch dark, no street lights except in small roadside towns and it was a long lonely journey with occasional headlights confirming that we were on the right track.
-It set my imagination ticking to the settlers as they trudged or carted across the land in search of abodes.
+It set my imagination ticking for apparitions of ‘settlers’ as they trudged or carted across the land in search of abodes.

 The 52 km appeared never-ending till we faced the imposing RODD CHARLOTTETOWN.
 The hotel constructed in 1931, a throwback on the Canadian National Railway hotels throughout Canada, is said to have played host to Queen Elizabeth II and Prince Philip during the Island’s centennial Confederation celebrations in 1973.
-History flapping its wings again and as we waited for the concierge in the ‘Victorian’ foyer with marble floors and barrel-vaulted ceiling, I awaited the appearance of a ‘mean Lord’ stalking a ‘timorous’ damsel….a scene from the pages of Georgette Heyer romances (My one time favorite reading in school)
+History flapping its wings again and as we waited for the concierge in the ‘Victorian’ foyer, the marble floors and barrel-vaulted ceiling appeared the perfect setting for a Georgette Heyer novel of a ‘dour Lord stalking a timorous damsel. (https://en.wikipedia.org › wiki › Georgette_Heyer)

-The Original Inhabitants in this colonial power struggle, the Mi’kmaq, were mere spectators watching the division of their ‘Land cradled by the waves’.
+The fascination with history made me scroll through Google and learn the usual power struggle between the British and the French, displacing each other from their adoptive lands and renaming towns and villages.
+The original protaganists in this colonial power struggle, the Mi’kmaq, were mere spectators watching the division of their ‘Land cradled by the waves’.
 According to Mi’kmaq legend the Great Spirit placed some dark red crescent-shaped clay on the Blue Waters forming the island with red clayey soil, the distinctive feature of Prince Edward Island.
 This rich soil, a lure for immigrants across decades, explains the population density of PEI despite being the smallest Canadian Province.

 The Mi’kmaq had accepted the French as trading partners and allies but did not recognize their claim to land.
 Ultimately it was the British who gained control over land that did not belong to them.
-Another name change and in November 1798 St. John’s Island was Prince Edward Island in honour of Prince Edward Augustus, fourth son of King George and father of future Queen Victoria.
+Another name change and in November 1798 St. John’s Island was named Prince Edward Island in honour of Prince Edward Augustus, fourth son of King George and father of future Queen Victoria.
 PEI became a hub for the fashionable Victorian nobility looking for adventure.
-The fairytale touch to the soil padded the presentation of landmarks with mesmeric sheen.

 At time of our visit (June 2017) the Centre was undergoing renovation.
-The Centre presents live theatre, including the Charlottetown Festival during summer months and by coincidence the Charlottetown Festival is dominated by one of Canada’s or PEI’s longest running musical the Anne of Green Gables.
-The author, Lucy Maud Montgomery, a native of Cavendish, PEI, has showcased the magnetism of her land through the antics and life of Anne.
-This was on our must visit lists after we had done with the city.
+The Centre presents live theatre, including the Charlottetown Festival during summer months and is dominated by one of Canada’s or PEI’s longest running musical the Anne of Green Gables.
+The author, Lucy Maud Montgomery, a native of Cavendish, PEI, has showcased the magnetism of her land through the antics and life of an orphan, Anne.
+Green Gables was on our must visit lists after we had done with the city.

 The other places of interest is the Island’s first Protestant Church St. Paul’s Anglican (1747); St. Duncan’s Basilica, seat of a Roman Catholic diocese and the Veterans Memorial on University Avenue in Queens Square Park.
 The Memorial is a tribute to the soldiers of the three Wars, 1st, 2ndWorld Wars and Korean War.

-Our target was Green Gables Cottage, the iconic setting for ‘ANNE OF GREEN GABLES’, a popular young fiction about the shenanigans of a “verbose, red-haired 11-year-old orphan Anne Shirley accidentally sent to a middle-aged brother and sister.
-They were looking forward to adapting a boy to help them on their farm but instead received Anne.
+The PIE was turning into a sumptuous dessert of Colonial confectionary and after doing justice to the ‘Confederation’ era we splurged on ice creams and pies and went back to hotel to dream of sailing the oceans.
+Next day leaving the city we explored the Cavendish countryside as our target was Green Gables Cottage, the iconic setting for ‘ANNE OF GREEN GABLES’.
+This is a popular young fiction about the shenanigans of a “verbose, red-haired 11-year-old orphan, Anne Shirley, accidentally sent to a middle-aged brother and sister.
+They were looking forward to adapting a boy to help them on their farm but instead were saddled with Anne.
 Anne, starved for love and with a vibrant imagination, proved a welcome addition charming the people around her.

 The author, Lucy Maud Montgomery, draws up on her own experiences of Cavendish where her grandparents had raised her after her mother’s death.
 She was a frequent visitor to Green Gables farm, the “wonder castle of my childhood”, constructed by her uncle John and aunt Annie Campbell in 1872.

 The Museum and Avonlea Village recreate the 19thcentury old world flavor of Anne’s adapted home, the stables and the farm.
 There are permanent exhibitions and stores selling ‘Anne’ gifts, candy, dolls and dresses.
 Young and not so young girls take turns to be seated in the horse carriage, trying out the orange plaits (wig) to capture the “Anne’ selfie.
 We were witness to a mini Japanese invasion with Japanese tourists picking up mementoes to carry back home.
-The novel and its heroine is a literary or cultural phenomenon in Japan with teen girls coloring their hair red to follow ‘Anne”.
+The novel and its heroine was/is a literary or cultural phenomenon in Japan with teen girls colouring their hair red to emulate ‘Anne”.

 The writer would probably find today’s Cavendish unrecognizable, no longer the “haunt of ancient peace,” as she had described it.
 It is a different take for visitors discovering the enduring charm of PIE’s green seclusion, the famous spud farms (PEI potato is world-famous), rolling lupine fields, birch trees hiding 18th-century pioneer cemeteries with ‘gulf inlets reaching in like slender fingers”.
 In Anne Shirley’s signature phrase, so much “scope for imagination.”

-The person who enjoyed the maximum was my 17-month-old granddaughter running around in the Gables cottage lawns, free-spirited and joyous.
+We took a tour of the homestead and the surrounding woods, the stables and the green spaces around.
+The person who enjoyed the maximum was my granddaughter running around in the Gables cottage lawns, free-spirited and joyous.
 I could visualize the ebullient Anne in these picturesque settings.
-For us a Raspberry cordial, Anne’s favorite drink, rounded up the ‘Anne’ adventure.
+For us a Raspberry cordial, Anne’s favourite drink, rounded up the ‘Anne’ adventure.